fruitbox12/NeuRacle/README.md

 Validators are the people that host NeuRacle Gateway off-chain and ensure the security, connectivity of the Gateway.

-NeuRacle Gateway is an off-chain entity that will play role as a medium to fetch data source on-chain, use the source to fetch data off-chain, and automatize voting, feeding data on-chain on validator behalf.
+NeuRacle Gateway is an off-chain entity that will play role as a medium to fetch data sources on-chain, use the source to fetch data off-chain, and automatize voting, feeding data on-chain on validator behalf.

 NeuRacle will let users to choose data from any online source they want from, they can also choose on-chain aggregrated data but that will ofc more costly.

 Users will have to take responsibility on the accessibility of sources.
 The data source can be public, or private data.
 User will have to provide an online and accessible API (and key, if that's a private data) to the NeuRacle Gateway.
-NeuRacle will help user to choose (or host) an API, but will not buy the data on user's behalf.
+NeuRacle will also help user to choose (or host) an API that return the exact data user want, but will not buy the data on user's behalf.

 To help the Gateway feedback the precise data that users need, the data source API should return only that one specific data.
 It shouldn't be a chunk of datas.